Are you a small business owner who’s trying to make a mark online?

 For this, you need to leverage its suggested and related search terms feature.
 To use this feature, all you need to do is enter a primary keyword in the search bar.

 When you do this, Google will show a list of suggested keywords below it.

 Alternatively, you can enter the primary keyword and search for it on Google.
 Once that’s done, you need to scroll below the organic search results to find related keywords.
 Many of these keywords may be relevant to your business.

 These are potential long-tail keywords that you can use.

-This is a cost-effective method for keyword research for small businesses and is pretty useful too.
+This is a cost-effective keyword research for small business method and is pretty useful too.

 4. Search Queries